dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Interaction pane commands
 -------------------------

-The debugger’s interaction pane accepts various commands.
+The debugger's interaction pane accepts various commands.
 You can get a list of available commands, and documentation for each command, with the *:help* command.